 Victory Electric was chartered June 1, 1945, and the first lines were energized in August 1947.
 Our cooperative’s name comes from the recognition of the U.S. and Allied forces’ victory at the end of World War II.

 In the early days, the cooperative served parts of nine counties with just over 300 miles of transmission and distribution line.

 Today, Victory Electric is headquartered in Dodge City in Ford County.
-We have more than 70 employees and provide service to 19,506 meters with 2,769.31 miles of transmission and distribution line in southwest Kansas.
+We have more than 70 employees and provide service to more than 19,000 meters with 3,218 miles of transmission and distribution line in southwest Kansas.
 The majority of our service area is within the three counties of Ford, Gray and Hodgeman.
 The other counties partially served are Clark, Edwards, Finney, Haskell, Kiowa and Meade.